atakankarsli/xctestplanner/README.md

 ## Selective Testing

-Selective testing is a new key feature of xctestplanner, especially for projects with lots of tests.
-By using this command only the affected modules tests will be selected, significantly improving efficiency by skipping unchanged modules.
+Selective testing is a new feature of xctestplanner, especially for projects with lots of tests.
+By using this command only the affected modules tests will be selected, significantly improving efficiency by skipping unchanged modules' tests.
 This can reduce your test execution times by up to 80%.

 xctestplanner uses git diff to spot the affected modules, enabling only their targets and skipping the rest.
 By default, it checks against origin/develop, but you can customize it by passing a different target branch in your CI pipelines.
 Just run this command, then execute your tests, and watch the magic happen!